snuvclab/david/README.md

 CUDA_VISIBLE_DEVICES=0 python src/generation/generate_videos.py --dataset "ComAsset" --category "barbell" --skip_done
 ```

-Otherwise, you can also use opensource image-to-video models such as [Wan2.1](https://github.com/Wan-Video/Wan2.1) but currently we haven't tested yet.
+Otherwise, you can use open-source image-to-video models such as [Wan2.1](https://github.com/Wan-Video/Wan2.1), but we haven't tested it yet.

 ### 4D HOI Sample Generation